Sravya2007/Pink-Ribbon/README.md

 - ### Run the command `npm install` to install the project dependencies.
 - ### Install the Expo CLI globally by running the command `npm install -g expo-cli`.
 - ### Download the Expo Go app on your mobile device from the App Store or Google Play Store.
-- ### Launch the Expo Go app on your mobile device and scan the QR code displayed in the terminal or browser window that opened after running `expo start`.
+- ### Launch the Expo Go app on your mobile device and scan the QR code displayed in the terminal or browser window that opened after running `npx expo start`.
 - ### Wait for the app to build and load on your mobile device.
 You should now be able to test the app on your device.
 ### **Note:** You may not be able to test the app because config.js (containing firebase configuration) is missing.
 You can create a new firebase app, or if the config.js file has been shared with you, add it to the project directory and then test the app.